jgrossp/jgrossp/README.md

 Hi, my name is Jessica Grosskopf.
-I am a Data Analyst at MajorBS, working with Machine Learning and Artificial Intelligence!
+I'm a Data Analyst at MajorBS, working with Machine Learning and Artificial Intelligence!
 I love learning new trends in the IT field, but well connected to Machine Learning and writing about it.
 Passion - TDD, API, Web Services, Data!
 Also, I enjoy hiking and traveling and discovering new places and feeling more of nature.